FahrplanDatenGarten/pyhafas/docs/development/code_structure.rst

 Classes and methods
 -------------------
 pyHaFAS is build object-orientated with a lot of classes.
-You may know already the :class:`HafasClient <pyhafas.client.HafasClient>` and the profile classes but there a lot more classes for internal use only.
+You may know already the :class:`HafasClient <pyhafas.client.HafasClient>` and the :term:`profile`:superscript:`G` classes but there a lot more classes for internal use only.
 For example the :class:`BaseProfile <pyhafas.profile.base>` class consists among others of :class:`BaseRequestHelper <pyhafas.profile.base.helper.BaseRequestHelper>`, :class:`BaseJourneyRequest <pyhafas.profile.base.requests.BaseJourneyRequest>` and very important the :class:`ProfileInterface <pyhafas.profile.interfaces>`

-Every class in a profile has a `Interface` which defines abstract methods that the profile class must implement.
+Every class in a :term:`profile`:superscript:`G` has a `Interface` which defines abstract methods that the profile class must implement.

-A more detailed view of the construction of a profile is given on the page :doc:`profiles`.
+A more detailed view of the construction of a :term:`profile`:superscript:`G` is given on the page :doc:`profiles`.

 File Structure
 --------------